Gayathri-Dinesh-27122003/F21BC_Coursework/README.md

 A: Yes, all options work on all platforms.

 **Q: How long does it take?**
-A: 2-3 minutes for the demo, 15-20 minutes for 10 experiments.
+A: 2-3 minutes for the demo (main.py), 18-22 minutes for 9 deep-network batch experiments (experiment_runner.ipynb).

 **Q: What's the advantage of each option?**
 - Docker: No dependencies, guaranteed reproducibility